centermatwrestling/api-docs/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Centermat Wrestling API!
+This api is designed to provide a robust engine for developers/desginers to gain access to statistical data for wrestling at all levels of competition.

 We have language bindings in Shell, Ruby, and Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.